top of page

 The quality that strikes us first in the 1926 text (Cassandre’s earliest personal statement) is the warmth and fervor of his approach to the art of the poster.
 Through this medium, using that essential aspect of modern life, publicity, Cassandre hopped to restore (together with a few other artists) a type of art that, it was generally assumed, had vanished for good: the large-scale monumental painting of the finest periods of art history.

-Another admirable feature of this youthful text is its lucidity.
 This was a quality the artist doubtless owed to his Cartesian mind.
 He was barely twenty-five when he wrote this statement, yet he had already discovered that, far from being the kind of frothy illustration favored by the artists of the preceding generation, the modern poster is a consumer product designed for people who are in a hurry.
 It is also a social reality.
 As such, it has its own requirements, which the artist who wishes to succeed must respect.

 Perhaps it was this eye, gazing out on the world without the slightest trace of complacency, that allowed Cassandre to see the shortcomings of his predecessors and at the same time to find the graphic and pictorial means which enabled him to elevate the minor illustrator’s art of the poster, as it had been practiced in the first two decades of the century, into a truly modern art.

 One of the aspects of Cassandre’s personality which particularly struck those who worked with him can already be discerned in the 1926 text quoted above: his creativity.

 Cassandre was a genuinely creative artist, an inventor-and like all inventors he had a subversive streak.
 He was opposed to all “isms” and refused to obey the dictates of any systems or school, except for the noblest of traditions, the mainstream of art history.
 This explains the violent character of the attack made by Ozenfant and Jeanneret (Le Corbusier) when Au Bucheron first appeared.
 Their criticism centers on this very question of authenticity :

-ìThere is tumult in the streets.
+"There is tumult in the streets.
 The woodcutter bedecks the walls along the Boulevard Saint-Germain.
 In ten days Cubism has blossomed over a kilometer-a display for the masses.
 The masses take it in and are amused.
 But there is nothing amusing about this particular Cubism.
-It is a fake, a crude mark-down of serious work (is LÈger rejoicing in or deploring this development ?), a formula purloined and massacred by a dauber.
+It is a fake, a crude mark-down of serious work (is Léger rejoicing in or deploring this development ?), a formula purloined and massacred by a dauber.

 A poster can perfectly well stand daubing with garish colors.
 Colours screaming and exploding all over the place.
 Like a heap of shattered windowpanes!
 The advertising department of Le Bûcheron has really made a splash.
 But will the furniture displayed at the address given on the poster turned out to be as bogus as the bogus Cubism of the design?
 Doing “something modern” can lead to abysmal results.
 Provided one has a lively enough intelligence, it can also produce a coherent way of understanding, appreciating and acting.”

-How extraordinarily wrong this is!
+How extraordinarily wrong this is !
 To be sure, Au Bucheron is probably the most “simply” Cubistic of Cassandre’s posters and obviously the “shattered windowpanes” are the triangular planes with their gradual yellow-to-white tints which echo the falling tree trunk.
 As we have seen Cassandre makes no secret of the Cubist influence on his work.
 Yet he makes it clear that it is the Cubist aesthetic and doctrine that matters to him, rather than the “forms it creates.”
 What counts is the spirit of Cubism, not the letter.
 It is worth noting that Cassandre’s definition of this spirit coincides perfectly with the description of Kandinsky’s method of teaching drawing at the Bauhaus a few years earlier: “It is a training of perception.
 The student learns to observe precisely and to represent an object’s structural elements, its laws of tension, rather than its external appearance.”

 Nor is it surprising that, in beginning, his career as a poster artist toward the end of a long period characterized by an absence of interest among designers in the products being advertised-crucial as this interest is in advertising-Cassandre felt it necessary to emphasize the object.
 This inclination was naturally in harmony with the experiments of Cubism, which shared the same orientation, for strictly aesthetic reasons.

 The desire to take the object and make it the poster’s centres of attraction naturally also led Cassandre, as can be seen from his comments on the Intransigeant poster, to anchor his works in a very solid construction by giving then the kind of rigorously geometrical foundation that is more often encountered in architecture than in painting.
-Another allusion to an architectural approach is the term “module”.
-Cassandre uses it in the sense that Vitruvius, Vignola, and Palladio gave to it: i.e. a spatial unit (equal to half the diameter of a column at the base) governing the overall structure and rhythm of a building.

 As early as 1910 Le Corbusier had sought to demonstrate the existence of a geometric principle of construction in the masterpieces of classical architecture.
 From 1920 on, he wrote abundantly in the review L’Esprit Nouveau about the need for applying strict mathematical standards to composition :